-Alliance Party Board Members brought Lincolnwood into a fiscally responsible and successful position over the previous 20 years which has resulted in the ability to navigate the difficult times we are now faced with.
+Alliance Party Board Members brought Lincolnwood into a fiscally responsible and successful position over the previous 22 years, which has resulted in the ability to navigate the difficult times we now face.

-Lincolnwood benefitted from a strong economy from 1991 to 2006, seeing record property value increases and a flurry of new home construction to replace smaller homes built during the 40s and 50s.
-The Lincolnwood Town Center was developed, Village Hall, and the pool were built, Village officials saw to it that we have our own fire department, and Loeber and Grossinger built huge businesses.
+Lincolnwood benefited from a strong economy from 1991 to 2006, seeing record property value increases and a flurry of new home construction to replace smaller homes built during the 40s and 50s.
+The Lincolnwood Town Center was developed.
+Village Hall and the pool were built.
+Village officials saw to it that we have our own fire department.
+Car dealerships Loeber and Grossinger built huge businesses.
 Generally, things in Lincolnwood were going well.

 Due to outside economic factors Lincolnwood has endured reductions of as much as $1.6 million annually in sales taxes since the peak in 2007.
-From 2016 until the start of the COVID era the Village enjoyed one of the most robust economic periods in modern history.
+From 2016 until the start of the COVID era, the Village enjoyed one of the most robust economic periods in modern history.
 We have effectively adjusted spending during COVID to ensure services are still being delivered.

 We believe in professional management and responsible budgeting.
 The budget process instituted under the Alliance Party is comprehensive and we leave no stone unturned.
 We typically receive awards for excellence and carry an excellent credit rating.
-Prior to Mayor Bass the Village had obtained the highest possible credit rating but since then it has been downgraded.
+After having our credit rating downgraded during the previous administration, we have restored our favorable status and are poised for future growth.

-Our candidates are business owners with degrees in finance and civil engineering, extensive real estate and construction experience, and first hand knowledge of our Village budget and processes.
+Our candidates are business owners with degrees in Public Administration, Civil Engineering and Public Policy, with real estate and construction experience, and first hand knowledge of our Village budget and processes.

-Through their professional experience and in their service to the Village, our candidates combine to bring a wealth of knowledge in the areas of public infrastructure, public finance such as grants and TIFs, bidding and contract negotiations, and organizational management.
+Through their professional experience and in their service to the Village, our candidates combine to bring a wealth of knowledge in the areas of public policy, public infrastructure, public finance such as grants and TIFs, bidding and contract negotiations, and organizational management.
 They are ready to do the work of the Village.

 The Comprehensive Annual Financial Report (CAFR) shows that after personnel, the biggest expense for the Village is capital improvements to infrastructure and equipment.
 Roads, sidewalks, water mains, sewers, streetlights, fire trucks, snowplows all require maintenance, repair and replacement on a constant and ongoing basis.
 Alliance Board Members established long-range planning of capital improvements (Capital Improvement Plan) and, because of this effective planning, Village staff have been able to manage myriad projects using existing revenues together with bonds and grants without having to raise residents’ property taxes above the consumer price index.